tari-project/tari-dot-com/_lessons/add_new_localizations.md

 ## Step 4 - Creating a new branch for your localization work
 Now that you have your own fork of the project, you will need to create a new branch.
 Branching creates a copy of the code at a point in time, allowing you to work on your specific changes without impacting the work of others.

 Open up VS Code, and ensure you have your repository open.
 If you're not sure what is meant by this, be sure to check out the [“How to Become a Tari Contributor” guide](/lessons/how_to_become_a_tari_contributor.html) and confirm you've completed the necessary steps before continuing.

 * At the bottom-left corner of VS Code’s status bar, click on the “main” branch.
 In the Command Palette, you will see that you have the option to create a new branch.
 * Select the **Create Branch** option and give it an appropriate name.
 The standard convention is to avoid spaces and use hyphens in their place; for example, “new-localization-esperanto”.
 If you are editing an existing localization, this might change to, for example, “proofreading-french-localization” or "editing-french-airdrop-json".
 * Once you’ve created the branch, you will notice that the status bar’s branch has been updated to whatever you called your new branch.
 However, you will still need to publish the new branch.
 * Click on the little cloud upload button next to the branch.
-In the Command Palette, you will have the option of publishing it to Origin or Upstream (if you’re not familiar with these terms or understand what is being discussed, consult the “How to become a Tari Contributor” guide).
-Select Origin.
+In the Command Palette, you will have the option of publishing it to **Origin** or **Upstream**.
+Select **Origin**.
 You will now see the new branch in your list.

 Congratulations!
 You’re now ready to start working on your localization.